ohasanov-hbrw/osus-revented/README.md

 - [ ] Try to get beatmaps from a mirror (https://catboy.best/about)
 - [ ] Use the second screen on the 3DS
 - [ ] Dynamic slider resolution with more interpolation to cut down on calculation time
+- [ ] Seperate thread for background loading.
+Mainly for the new menu implementations